p3palazzo/comparative-histories/chapter.md

 *Architecture since 1400* thus was, true to its critical premises, history *through* architecture more than history *of* architecture.
 In this trade-off, decreased reliance on visual analysis opened up narrative possibilities that resulted in more subtle connections.
-The author showed how cultural transfer often flowed backwards from what the Eurocentric historiography would have us believe [@hirsh:2017review76, 242].
+The author showed, according to @hirsh:2017review76 [242], how cultural transfer often flowed backwards from what the Eurocentric historiography would have us believe.
 That said, some connections were so distant, materially and conceptually, as to look like inconsequential literary devices.
 Consider, for example, this account of Versailles in confrontation with other site plans of its age: